You are currently viewing 4 Best Electric Guitar Strings for Blues

 • Classic American tone and feel

-These vintage electric guitar strings are crafted and designed to recreate the exceptional feel and tone of the classic American blues and rock.
-Their bluesy sound resembles Albert Collins’s sound, known for using light gauge (0.9-0.42) strings on his Fender Telecaster guitar.
+The “Pure Blues” vintage electric guitar strings are crafted and designed to recreate the exceptional feel and tone of the classic American blues and rock.

 This pure nickel wrapped on round strings has less mid-range content, but they register a fuller, warmer bass.